sanjanaiy3r/Support_Ticket_System/README.md

 ## Overview

-Users can submit support tickets and get instant AI suggestions for category and priority before submitting.
-Tickets move through a defined lifecycle, and a statistics dashboard surfaces key metrics — all computed via database-level aggregation.
+Users can submit support tickets and suggestions for category and priority before submitting.
+Tickets move through a defined lifecycle, and a statistics dashboard surfaces key metrics, all computed via database-level aggregation.

 ---